-When to change what and how to change it is an educational concern.
-Implementing program changes may involve one faculty member, a group of faculty, an entire academic unit, or it may involve the academic senate through one or more committees.
+When to change, what to change, and how to change it is an educational concern.
+Implementing program changes may involve one faculty member, a group of faculty, an entire unit, or it may involve the academic senate through one or more committees.
 Control of these program changes is the responsibility of the faculty.
 The educational time line for these steps can vary from as little as a semester to several years.
 Monitoring the impact of this process of program improvement is long term, and requires an extended view.
-Therefore, one of the crucial components of Weave is a detailed, regularly-updated Action Plan which can track the implementation of these long and short-term changes in academic programs allowing for trend analysis.
-In addition, Weave easily highlights the links to general education and campus strategic goals and initiatinitiatives, and shows specifically where general education and strategic goals are being met.
+Therefore, one of the crucial components of Weave and subsequently Taskstream is a detailed reporting system which can track the implementation of these long and short-term changes in academic programs and co-curricular areas allowing for trend analysis.
+Once Taskstream has been operational for several cycles goals and initiatives will be easier to track providing useful information for future programming.